Texel sights & activities in our Texel travel guide

 daily from 9.30 a.m. to 17.00 p.m

-The Texel National Park - one of Texel's natural sights
+The Texel National Park - one of the Texel sights & activities in nature

 The Texel National Park stretches along the entire west coast of Texel from the lighthouse to the southern tip.
 It is definitely one of the Texel attractions that we particularly recommend for a holiday on Texel.
 This includes the dune regions as well as the forests and bird sanctuaries.
 It is criss-crossed by bicycle and hiking trails and offers a pristine nature experience.
 During our trip in Apartment Hotel Bos en Duin * used, which is on the edge of the forest area of the national park in the interior of the island.
 From here you have great opportunities for cycling and hiking on quiet country roads and forest trails.
 We particularly liked the peace and quiet that can be enjoyed in the midst of nature.